Using the Shelley-Godwin Archive

 The following range of viewing options are available in the toolbar above the view panes.

-The search box will yield results only for the the manuscript page selected.
-Clicking on the dropdown arrow next to the search box will enable the user to limit the search by hand(s) and text type (additions and deletions).
+The search box will yield results only for the current document.
+Results will be highlighted on the pagination bar on the right hand side.
+Clicking on the dropdown arrow next to the search box will enable the user to limit the search by hand(s) (when relevant) and text type (additions and deletions).

 There are two ways to navigate through the manuscript pages.
 The vertical slider along the right-hand side of the transcription is useful for moving across a large number of pages.
 The shelfmark and folio numbers are displayed as the slider is moved.
 The four navigation buttons above the right side of the transcription return to the first page of the notebook, move to the previous page, move to the next page, and move to the last page of the notebook, respectively.